ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 MKL by using the MKL.jl package.
 Please follow the instructions [here](https://github.com/JuliaComputing/MKL.jl).

-To use the latest version of ITensors.jl, use `update ITensors`.
+To use the latest registered (stable) version of ITensors.jl, use `update ITensors` in `Pkg` mode or `import Pkg; Pkg.update("ITensors")`.
-We will commonly release new minor versions with bug fixes and improvements.
-However, make sure to double check before doing this, because new releases may be breaking.
+We will commonly release new patch versions (such as updating from `v0.1.12` to `v0.1.13`) with bug fixes and improvements.
+However, make sure to double check before updating between minor versions (such as from `v0.1.41` to `v0.2.0`) because new minor releases may be breaking.

+Remember that if you are compiling system images of ITensors.jl, such as with the `ITensors.compile()` command, you will need to rerurn this command to compile the new version of ITensor after an update.

 To try the "development branch" of ITensors.jl (for example, if there is a feature or fix we added that hasn't been released yet),